Latest News

 2008

-Our first ‘EcoChic’ fashion shows role out in Jakarta and Hong Kong boasting sustainable designs by the likes of Diane von Furstenberg and Barney Cheng and drawing in partners including UBS and Tatler.
+Our first ‘EcoChic’ fashion shows roll out in Jakarta and Hong Kong, boasting sustainable designs by the likes of Diane von Furstenberg and Barney Cheng, and drawing in partners including UBS and Tatler.

 2007